 - The ins and outs of the most common policies, the HO-3 and HO-6

-- How Better Cover, our homeowners insurance agency, can help you find the right policy for your loan
+- How Better Cover can help you find the right policy for your loan

 Homeowners insurance is a type of property insurance that covers losses and damages that occur to or on your property.
 Your homeowners insurance policy can provide the funds to repair or replace damaged property, and protect you from certain liabilities.
 While it may seem like a sunk cost when things are going well, it’s value is undeniable when things go awry.